KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession11/prep-work.md

   - You can also use **~** as a shortcut in your CLI for your home directory: ``cd ~``
 {% endhint %}

-### 5. Choose one of three project models
+### 5. Choose one of four project models

-For more details on how to proceed with each option see step 4 below
+For more details on how to proceed with each option, view that specific options page in the GitBook.

 * **Option 1:** Using a template from [Templated.co](https://templated.co/) as a starting point, download the template and modify and style using HTML and CSS.
 Add some interactivity with JavaScript too!